m-labs/artiq/doc/manual/utilities.rst

     * as well as read, write and remove key-value records from the :ref:`core-device-flash-storage`;
     * erase the entire flash storage area.

-To use this tool, you need to specify a ``ddb.pyon`` DDB file which contains a ``comm`` device (an example is provided in ``artiq/examples/master/ddb.pyon``).
+To use this tool, you need to specify a ``device_db.pyon`` device database file which contains a ``comm`` device (an example is provided in ``artiq/examples/master/device_db.pyon``).
 This tells the tool how to connect to the core device (via serial or via TCP) and with which parameters (baudrate, serial device, IP address, TCP port).
-When not specified, the artiq_coretool utility will assume that there is a file named ``ddb.pyon`` in the current directory.
+When not specified, the artiq_coretool utility will assume that there is a file named ``device_db.pyon`` in the current directory.

 To read the record whose key is ``mac``::